eberkund/ranger/README.md

 # Ranger

-Easily expand text to an array of integers
+Easily expand text to an array of integers.

 ## Installation